-If you choose to take part in this study, there is a risk that the study drugs may not be as good as the usual approach for your cancer at shrinking your cancer.
+If you choose to take part in this study, there is a risk that the nivolumab plus chemotherapy may not be as good as chemotherapy alone at shrinking or stabilizing your cancer.

 You also may have the following discomforts:

 - Spend more time in the hospital or doctor's office. - Be asked sensitive or private questions about things you normally do not discuss. - May not be able to take part in future studies.